25 U.S. Companies That Sponsor H-1B Visas

 UPDATED BY

-The H-1B visa program was created to help American tech firms address labor shortages, allowing them to temporarily hire nonimmigrant workers to fill roles related to areas like computer programming or engineering.
+The H-1B visa program was created to help tech firms in the United States address labor shortages, allowing them to temporarily hire nonimmigrant workers to fill roles related to areas like computer programming or engineering.
 Today, the nation’s largest companies continue to use the H-1B visa program, gathering some of their employees from other countries to curate a workforce that matches their needs.

 What Is an H-1B Visa?